 2. BAISS design constraints

 Before designing a system, it's important to first define its requirements.
-There are many different ways to design a AI Block-chain decentralized service system.
+There are many different ways to design an AI Block-chain decentralized service system.
 However, with the addition of a few requirements, the potential design space shrinks significantly.
 Our design constraints are heavily influenced by our product and market fit goals.
 By carefully considering each requirement, we ensure the platform we choose is as universal as possible, given the constraints.

 Security and privacy

 Any platform must ensure both the privacy and security of data stored regardless of whether it is centralized or decentralized.
-A AI Block-chain decentralized platforms must reduce any additional layer of complexity and risk link with the storage of data on unknown or mistrust node.
+An AI Block-chain decentralized platforms must reduce any additional layer of complexity and risk link with the storage of data on unknown or mistrust node.
 Because decentralized service platforms cannot take many of the same shortcuts data center based approaches can (e.g. firewalls, DMZs, etc.), decentralized service platform must be designed from the scratch to support not only end-to- end encryption but also enhanced security and privacy at all levels of the system.

 Different categories of data are also subject to different regulatory compliance.
 For example, the United States legislation for the Health Insurance Portability and Accountability Act (HIPAA) has special requirements for data center compatibility.
 European countries have to consider the General Data Protection Regulation (GDPR) regarding how single information must be protected and secured.
 Many users outside of the United States may feel they have significant geopolitical reasons to consider storing data in a way that limits the ability for US-based entities to impact their privacy [3].
 There are many other regulations in other sectors regarding user's data privacy.